Bayernatoor/btc_self_custody/src/faqs/hardware_wallet_setup/hardware_faq2.md

 **7\.** Once downloaded/verified, connect one of the MicroSD cards to your computer and copy the firmware file to it.

 **8\.** Connect your Coldcard to power **(DO NOT connect it to a computer)**.
 Use Coldpower or a USB battery.
-&emsp;    *Note: Some battery packs will turn off when connected to low power devices I recommend using a* &emsp;    *USB wall charger or coldpower.*
+*Note: Some battery packs will turn off when connected to low power devices I recommend using a USB wall charger or coldpower.*

 **9\.** Your Coldcard will power up, verify that the serial number on the device matches the one on the bag.